AnmolS99/AnmolS99/README.md

 ### Hi there 👋

-I'm a software engineer at Noteless with a strong interest in AI 🦾
+I'm currently working as a data scientist at Gjensidige.
+My interests are in backend development, infrastructure, and AI 🦾

 - 🎓 I have a Master's degree in Computer Science from NTNU, with specialization in AI.
-- ♟ I've been working on my chess bot, which you can challenge on [lichess](https://lichess.org/@/AnmolS99)!
+- ♟ I've previously been working on my chess bot, which you could challenge on [lichess](https://lichess.org/@/AnmolS99)!
 - ✍️ I sometimes write technical posts on my [blog](https://anmols.bearblog.dev/).
 My latest post explains [multithreading and multiprocessing in Python](https://anmols.bearblog.dev/understanding-multithreading-and-multiprocessing-in-python/).
+- 🌍 My current passion project is [voyage](https://apple.co/4t7gZ4Y).
+The ultimate geography app.

 <!--
 **AnmolS99/AnmolS99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.